Emma Hodcroft: Presentations

-Hodcroft has presented her work on HIV at Conference on Retroviruses and Opportunistic Infections (CROI) 2012 in Seattle, WA, and CROI 2013 in Atlanta, GA, and at many conferences, including the 45th Population Genetics Group Conference in Nottingham, England, and the 19th, 20th, and 21st HIV Dynamics and Evolution Conferences in Asheville, NC; Utrecht, the Netherlands; and Tucson, AZ.
+Hodcroft has presented her work on HIV at Conference on Retroviruses and Opportunistic Infections (CROI) 2012 in Seattle, Washington, and CROI 2013 in Atlanta, Georgia, and at many conferences, including the 45th Population Genetics Group Conference in Nottingham, England, and the 19th, 20th, and 21st HIV Dynamics and Evolution Conferences in Asheville, North Carolina; Utrecht, the Netherlands; and Tucson, Arizona.

 Awards

 Hodcroft's entry in the 2014 Three Minute Thesis competition, "Do some strains of HIV make people sick more quickly than others?" won first prize and the 'people's choice' award at the University of Edinburgh finals of the '3 Minute Thesis competition'.
 A video of the presentation placed 3rd in the world-wide Universitas 21 competition in 2014.

 The Nextstrain tool, co-developed by Hodcroft, received a Webby Special Achievement Award in May 2020.

 In March 2021, The New York Times listed Hodcroft as a scientist in a new generation "changing the landscape of leadership" for women in science.